course-details-portlet

 Learning outcome

-• Support development artistic projects with writing
+• Support the development of artistic projects through writing that contextualizes and communicates ideas effectively.

 Learning methods and activities